starkbank/sdk-php/README.md

-# Stark Bank PHP SDK Beta
+# Stark Bank PHP SDK

 Welcome to the Stark Bank PHP SDK!
 This tool is made for PHP developers who want to easily integrate with our API.